This post may contain affiliate links. Please see our disclosure policy.

 • You can use a hose and spray nozzle to clean porch screens from the inside out, but be careful to avoid spraying your furniture!

-But otherwise, follow the method exactly, and you’ll have pristine clean porch screens and doors in just one afternoon!
+But otherwise, follow the method exactly, and you’ll have pristine, clean porch screens and doors in just one afternoon!

 I hope you enjoy this cleaning porch screens method.
-And the best bit, indeed, is when you can sit and relax on your porch and actually see the nature or life around you because your screens are that clean.
+And the best part indeed, is when you can sit and relax on your porch and actually see the nature or life around you because your screens are that clean.

 There’s nothing better!